joogps/Storees/README.md

 ## Contributing

 Everyone is welcome to contribute to this project!
-Althought it's only a proof of concept, you can try to improve it the way you want, just open a pull request!
-If you have any questions or problems, don't be afraid to contact me or open an issue here on GitHub.
+Although it's only really a proof of concept, you can try to improve it the way you want, just open a pull request!
+If you have any questions or any kind of problem, don't be afraid to contact me or open an issue here on GitHub.